 I’m sad to report that most funeral homes aren’t even aware this is happening.
 What you don’t know can hurt you – badly.
-Obituary piracy can not only take revenue out of your funeral firm, it can undermine your credibility with the families you serve in your community.
+Obituary piracy can not only take revenue out of your funeral firm, but it can also undermine your credibility with the families you serve in your community.

 The How of Obit Theft

-As a Product Specialist here at FrontRunner Professional, I spend almost every workday talking with funeral home owners across North America.
+As a Product Specialist here at FrontRunner Professional, I spend almost every workday talking with funeral homeowners across North America.
 I’m often blown away by some of the stories I hear about the effects of this unscrupulous business practice.

 Further, I’ve learned of obituary piracy committed by rival funeral homes.
 Even some local newspapers, where you place an obituary on behalf of a family, could be selling that content for profit.
 It appears everyone is out to reap profits from your hard work.